BIIE-DeepIR/ot-handler/README.md

 ### Connecting to the OT-2

-- **WiFi Connection**: It is generally not recommended to connect the OT-2 to WiFi.
+- **WiFi Connection**: It is generally not recommended to connect the OT-2 to WiFi in the ETH network.
 If necessary, follow the instructions in [opentrons_connection.md](./opentrons_connection.md).
 - **SSH Access**: Use SSH to connect to the OT-2 for advanced operations.
 See [opentrons_connection.md](./opentrons_connection.md) for details.

 ### Running Tests